Probably not just yet. It’s going to take a little more work to bring them to the next stage of the funnel.

 If you have a good collection of Success Stories, you can even choose the videos that will resonate most closely with the beliefs or experiences of the person in front of you.

-With these tools, you’re well-equipped to turn interest into commitment and bring a wider crowd fully and happily into the fold.
+With these tools, you’re well-equipped to turn interests into commitment and bring a wider crowd fully and happily into the fold.
 You’re not inventing a new approach to selling yourself, here, but rather building trust and confidence in the pitch you’ve already made.

 By being consistent and transparent, you can reassure prospective donors that the value you offer is real and worth investing in.